Lumexralph/python-algorithm-datastructures/priority_queue/README.md

 This is a collection of prioritized elements that allows arbitrary element insertion, and allows the removal of the element that has first priority.
 When an element is added to a priority queue, the user designates its priority by providing an associated key.

 ![Operations in a priority Queue - Python](p_queue.png)

+## Implementation

+- Using  unsorted list
+- Using sorted list
+- Using Binary Heap

+### Binary Heap

+It is a binary tree that stores collection of items at its positions and satisfies two additional properties: a relational property defined in terms of the way keys are stored in T and a structural property defined in terms of the shape of T itself

+![Example of a heap storing 13 entries with integer keys.
+The last position is the one storing entry (13,W )](binary_heap.png) Example of a heap storing 13 entries with integer keys.
+The last position is the one storing entry (13,W )